 In our final empirical analysis, we examine how intensity (number of years) of online course-taking in high school is associated with student intermediate outcomes, using the doubly robust IPWRA estimation approach that adjusts for selective differences in the level of course taking (0-4 years).
-In Table 4, we showed that students taking online courses for 1-3 years (vs. 0 years) were statistically significantly more likely to be Black and economically disadvantaged, although prior course failure was the strongest predictor for all levels of online course-taking.
-The findings of this analysis, presented in Panel C of Table 8, show increasingly negative and statistically significant associations between more years of online course-taking and academic outcomes, where students taking courses online for four years (vs. 0 years) appear to experience the largest penalties (particularly in terms of GPA and test scores).
-This subgroup of students (taking courses online all four years) constitutes about one and a quarter percent of all high school students and six percent of the online course-takers over this period (in this district), and therefore represents an extreme form of ability grouping of academically struggling students who were confined primarily to an online instructional environment that provided few supports for their learning, as the qualitative findings suggest below.
-These larger estimated negative effects on student achievement associated with online course-taking in all four years (-0.194 s.d. for math scaled scores and -0.161 s.d. for reading scaled scores) also align with the findings of Ahn and McEachin (2017), who examined patterns in student achievement outcomes in e-schools and found that e-school high school students performed worse on standardized tests (-0.230 s.d. for math and -0.128 s.d. for reading) relative to their peers in traditional classroom settings.
+In Table 4, we showed that students taking online courses for 1 to 3 years (vs. 0 years) were statistically significantly more likely to be Black and economically disadvantaged, although prior course failure was the strongest predictor for all levels of online course-taking.
+The findings of this analysis, presented in Panel C of Table 8, show increasingly negative and statistically significant associations between more years of online course-taking and academic outcomes, where students taking courses online for 4 years (vs. 0 years) appear to experience the largest penalties (particularly in terms of GPA and test scores).
+This subgroup of students (taking courses online all 4 years) constitutes about 1.25% of all high school students and 6% of the online course-takers over this period (in this district) and, therefore, represents an extreme form of ability grouping of academically struggling students who were confined primarily to an online instructional environment that provided few supports for their learning, as the qualitative findings suggest below.
+These larger estimated negative effects on student achievement associated with online course-taking in all 4 years (-0.194 SD[standard deviation] for math scaled scores and -0.161 SD for reading scaled scores) also align with the findings of Ahn and McEachin (2017), who examined patterns in student achievement outcomes in e-schools and found that e-school high school students performed worse on standardized tests (-0.230 SD for math)and -0.128 SD for reading) relative to their peers in traditional classroom settings.

-Insights from Qualitative Analysis on Lack of Student Academic Gains
+Insights From Qualitative Analysis on Lack of Student Academic Gains

-The classroom observations and interviews with teachers, as well as discussions of the findings with district staff, suggested possible reasons for the lack of positive (and some negative) associations between online course-taking and student achievement.
+The classroom observations and interviews with teachers, as well as discussions of the findings with district staff, suggested possible reasons for the lack of positive (and some negative) associations between online coursetaking and student achievement.
 One consistent concern reported in teacher interviews was the low reading levels among students directed into online course-taking.
-One teacher indicated that many students enrolled in the course were at 3rd-5th grade reading levels and that the mismatch between their reading levels and the level of reading required in the online courses was a "big de-motivator."
+One teacher indicated that many students enrolled in the courses were at 3rd- to 5th-grade reading levels and that the mismatch between their reading levels and the level of reading required in the online courses was a "big demotivator."
 In addition, for students for whom English is a second language, teachers found that the language accommodations in the online course-taking system were not adequate.
 A teacher pointed out that the translation function in the system occurs in text (not voice) format, so students have to be able to read the text while the online instructor is talking in English.
 However, it is more often the case that students understand the spoken language but do not know or learn the written (native) language.

 Another recurrent challenge was the apparent lack of accommodations in the online course-taking system for students with special educational needs.
-Teachers indicated that they typically did not have access to information about student IEPs or extra resources to support their needs; as one teacher explained:
+Teachers indicated that they typically did not have access to information about student individual education plans (IEPs) or extra resources to support their needs; as one teacher explained,

-I have someone with an IEP in my second hour... nothing in [the online course-taking system] really accommodates them.
+I have someone with an IEP in my second hour . . . nothing in [the online course-taking system] really accommodates them.
 They expect the teachers to accommodate them.